vanHeemstraPublications/dev-to/articles/globetrotters_with_step-ca_series/globetrotters-with-step-ca-episode-04.md

 part: 4
 ---

-## The Passport That Binds a Face to a Name
+## Episode 4: The Passport That Binds a Face to a Name

 Episode 3 ended on an unresolved problem: vision only helps you recognize a face you've already seen.
 What does a border officer do with a traveler whose face they have genuinely never encountered before?